pratyay-banerjee/pratyay-banerjee.github.io/_pages/about.md

 Updates
 ========

+* "Self-Supervised Test-Time Learning for Reading Comprehension" was accepted in 2021 Annual Conference of the North American Chapter of the Association for Computational Linguistics (NAACL 2021).

 * My work "Self-supervised Knowledge Triplet Learning for Zero-shot Question Answering" was accepted in The 2020 Conference on Empirical Methods in Natural Language Processing (EMNLP 2020).

 * Our paper "MUTANT: A Training Paradigm for Out-of-Distribution Generalization in VQA" was accepted in The 2020 Conference on Empirical Methods in Natural Language Processing (EMNLP 2020).